 If you're anything like me, you struggle with saving money.
 And Lord knows I waste money every week on stupid things.
-So it would be great if savings was made an easy process where you don't have to think about it.
-Well apparently that's exactly what Digit helps you do.
+So it would be great if the savings was made an easy process where you don't have to think about it.
+Well, apparently that's exactly what Digit helps you do.
 If you've searched online for Digit Reviews and you're looking for the hard hitting truth, then you're in the right place!

 What is Digit App?

 Located at Digit.co, Digit App is an iPhone and Android app that helps you save money.
 Similar to the Acorns App, the idea behind it is to make saving money as passive as possible so you don't have to think about it.
 Sounds pretty good doesn't it?
 Hello Digit, Inc, was started in 2013 and is managed by Christopher Wilson and Ethan M. Bloch out of California and Digit (Digit App) was formerly launched in 2014.